Samsung/ONE/compiler/luci-interpreter/README.md

 Header contains `IMemoryManager` abstract class which is responsible for allocation and dealocation of tensors memory.

 User can construct interpreter with one of predefined memory mmanagers or it's own custom memory manager.
+Note that one memory manager could be shared between multiple interpreter instances, because interpreter does not own manager object.

 List of predefined memory managers:
 - `SimpleMemoryManager` This is simple wrapper around new/delete, default one.